Creative Christmas Flower Arrangements

 24. Farmhouse Christmas Box

-Use a wooden box or crate and fill it with red roses, white chrysanthemums, pine branches, and pinecones.
-This has a rustic farmhouse appeal.
+Use a wooden box or crate and fill it with red roses, white chrysanthemums, pine branches, and pinecones for a rustic farmhouse feel.
+A simple wooden centerpiece box instantly gives that cozy farmhouse vibe and can be reused throughout the year with different seasonal fillers.

 25. Peppermint Twist Arrangement